joyelkhan/Audio-Only-for-YouTube---Elite-Suite/INSTALLATION.md

 # 📦 Installation Guide

-## Audio Only for YouTube™ - Elite Edition
+## YouTube Audio Player - Background Play & Data Saver

 This guide will walk you through installing the extension in Chrome.